kodecocodes/i9t/app-thinning/app-thinning.markdown

 Fortunately, in iOS 9, Apple has introduced several solutions to circumvent this problem:

-- **App Slicing:** Compiling only the resources and executable architecture into variants specific to each device.
+- **App Slicing:** When downloading an app from the App Store in iOS 9, Apple will compile resources and executable architecture into variants specific to each device.
+The device will only download the variant specific to its architecture, Size classes, screen scaling, etc.
-- **On Demand Resources:** Resources for an application that are downloaded as needed an can be removed if the iOS device needs to make room for other storage on disk.
+- **On Demand Resources:** Resources for an application that are downloaded as needed and can be removed if the iOS device needs to make room for other storage on disk.
-- **Bitcode:** An intermmediate representation that is sent along with your app to the App Store.
-This allows Apple to re-optimize your app as future optimizations are made to their compiler technology and applied to your intermediate code.
+- **Bitcode:** An intermmediate representation that is sent along with your app when submiting to the App Store.
+This allows Apple to re-optimize your app as future optimizations are made to their compiler and applied to your intermediate code.

 Packaged together, these techniques are known as **App Thinning**.